search

 Why focus on social-emotional learning for adults now?

-Teaching consistently ranks among the highest-stress professions, second only to nursing.1 As additional stress has been both caused and exacerbated by the pandemic—including that of uncertainty (particularly around the mode of instruction), loss of community and connections, and increased work hours—recent surveys have found a significant drop in teacher morale since March of 2020.2 As schools begin to reopen, shift to hybrid learning models, or remain fully remote, educator well-being is more critical , now more than ever—as is focusing on ways to rebuild communities to ensure a positive school climate where all students can learn and staff feel supported.
+Teaching consistently ranks among the highest-stress professions, second only to nursing.
+As additional stress has been both caused and exacerbated by the pandemic—including that of uncertainty (particularly around the mode of instruction), loss of community and connections, and increased work hours—recent surveys have found a significant drop in teacher morale since March of 2020, educator well-being is more critical , now more than ever—as is focusing on ways to ensure a positive school climate where all students can learn and staff feel supported.

 Second Step® SEL for Adults is a professional learning program designed to help K–12 staff and leaders improve their well-being, strengthen their social-emotional skills, and create positive and supportive learning environments.
 The online delivery model can be used whenever and wherever is convenient, making it easy to be implemented schoolwide.
 Educators can engage in a combination of individual, small-group, and whole-staff learning activities throughout the year.
 These activities give them a chance to share insights, strengthen relationships, build community, and make choices about scaling positive routines and strategies schoolwide that all contribute to positive school climate.